mobook/MO-book/pyomo_style_guide_old.md

 ### Indexing with Pyomo Set and RangeSet

-Pyomo model objects created with `Param`,`Var`, and `Constraint` can be indexed by elements from a Pyomo Set or RangeSet.
-Alternatively, Pyomo model objects can be indexed with iterable Python objects such as sets, lists, dictionaries, and generators.
+Pyomo model objects created with  `Param`,`Var`, `Constraint` that can be indexed by elements from a Pyomo Set or from iterable Python objects such as sets, lists, and dictionaries.

 A Pyomo Set or RangeSet is preferred for most circumstances.
-There several reasons why:

-* Pyomo Set and RangeSet provides a clear and uniform separation between data pre-processing and model creation.
-* Consistent use of Pyomo Set and RangeSet enhances readability by providing a  consistent expression of models.
-* Pyomo Set provides additional features for  model building and deployment, including filtering and data validation.
+Consistent use of Pyomo Set provides a  consistent expression of models which enhances readability.
+Use of Pyomo Set provides a clear interface between data "wrangling" and model creation making it easier to identify run-time bugs and refactor code.
+Pyomo Set also provides additional features useful  model building and deployment, including filtering and validation data.
-* Internally, Pyomo can use Pyomo Sets and RangeSets to trace model dependencies which provides better error reporting and more accurate sensitivity calculations.
-* Pyomo creates an associated internal Pyomo Set each time Python iterables are used to create indexed model objects.
-Creation of multiple objects with the same iterable results in redundant internal sets.

- Given a Python dictionary
+For a Python dictionary

 ```python
 bounds = {"a": 12, "b": 23, "c": 14}